wonsang/nonfractal/README.md

 ## Getting Started
 This toolbox was designed to work from MATLAB version 7.7 (R2008b) to the latest version with the Statistics toolbox.
 You can install this toolbox as follows.
-1. Place all files of this toolbox at any directory, and add the directory to the MATLAB paths.
+1. Place all files of this toolbox at any directory, and add all sub-directories to the MATLAB paths.
 2. The wmtsa toolbox should be installed a priori.
 It can be downloaded from http://www.atmos.washington.edu/~wmtsa/ for free.
 3. Try to run the demo script "bfn_demo_nonfractal".